Updated November 2017

 French ART consists of the visual and plastic arts (including architecture, woodwork, textiles, and ceramics) originating from the geographical area of the country.
 Historical surveys of French art typically begin with Pre-Romanesque art, Romanesqueart, and Gothic art.
 France has many Art Museums and Galleries.
 The Louvre in Paris is one of largest and most visited museum in the world and a historic monument.

 France has many BRIDGES including Midieval Bridges.
-The Millau Viaduct is the tallest bridge in the world and the 12th highest bridge deck in the world.
-The bridge has been consistently ranked as one of the great engineering achievements of all time.
+The Millau Viaduct is the tallest bridge in the world.
 The Pont de Rohan in Landerneau is one of 45 inhabited bridges in Europe.
-There are many bridges in Paris.
+There are 37 bridges within Paris and dozens more spanning the river outside the city.
+Pont Neuf is the oldest standing bridge across the river Seine.
+Pont de Normandie is a motorway toll bridge with a footpath and a narrow cycle lane in each direction allowing pedestrians and cyclists to cross the bridge free of charge.
 The country also has suspension bridgesand foot bridges .

 France has all forms of COMMUNICATION including newspapers, magazine, radio, and television.
 The state has several Telephone Area Codes and Internet Service Providers.
 Webcams are located throughout the country.